securitykiss-com/rfw/README.md

 - doesn't interfere with more general iptables rules
 - works well with fail2ban
 - initialize iptables with static set of rules - ?? not sure if needed
+- attacks protection:
+    - only enable clients by static IP
+    - or open for all, but ban after failed attempts (like fail2ban)

 Optional